heri-purnawan/heri-purnawan.github.io/_pages/about.md

 * Manufacturing systems and process control
 * Biological and environmental systems

-Through this personal website, you can explore my projects, publications, and activities to advance knowledge in system modelling, intelligent control, and simulation.
-For more about me, please take a look at my [CV](assets/pdf/heripurnawan_CV.pdf).
+Through this personal website, you can explore his projects, publications, and activities to advance knowledge in system modelling, intelligent control, and simulation.
+For more about him, please take a look at his [CV](assets/pdf/heripurnawan_CV.pdf).